tim-shand/tim-shand/README.md

 ## About Me

-- IT Systems Engineer with a passion for designing, building and automating systems.
+- Passion for designing, building and automating systems.
 - Over a decade of experience under my belt in support and engineering roles.
-- Fondness for micro tech (Raspberry Pi, Mini-PCs etc).
+- Fond of micro tech (Raspberry Pi, Mini-PCs etc).

 ## Involved With

-:cloud: Cloud and Automation (Azure, DevOps, GitOps)
+:cloud: Cloud and Automation: Azure, DevOps, GitOps
-:keyboard: Infrastructure as Code (Terraform, Ansible, Bicep)
+:keyboard: Infrastructure as Code: Terraform, Ansible, Bicep
-:computer: Home Lab Enthusiast (Proxmox, Docker, Kubernetes)
+:computer: Home Lab Enthusiast: Proxmox, Docker

 ## Currently Working On

 :robot: Improving DevOps skills and practices, CI/CD, automation
-:wrench: Rebuilding my home lab, using GitOps practices, incorporating cloud resources
+:wrench: Rebuilding my home lab, implementing GitOps practices, incorporating cloud resources
 :snake: Upskilling in Python, Django and Flask, misc utility scripts

-## Projects

 ### Home Lab

-My personal home lab utlizing some HP EliteDesk mini-pcs.
+My personal home lab utlizing some HP EliteDesk 800 and Lenovo P330 mini-pcs.
-Running Proxmox VE for virtualization, and Kuberenetes for container orchestration.
+Running a hybrid setup with Proxmox VE for on-prem virtualization, incorporating Azure for cloud services.
-Incorporating Azure resources and services to adopt a hybrid-cloud approach.
 A key part of my continous learning journey, and a playground for testing new tech.
-It's a work in progress, with ambitions to expand as my skillset develops.
+It's a work in progress, with ambitions to expand as my skill set develops further.